kleros/archon/docs/_build/html/_sources/archon-arbitrable.rst.txt

 toBlock       int     The block where we will stop searching for event logs. filters       object  Additional filters for event logs.
 ============  ======  ======================================================

+.. tip:: Use :ref:`getDispute <getDispute>` to get the evidenceGroupID for a dispute.

 -------
 Returns